-Sweet syrupy flapjacks with a layer of tart Bramley apples!
-These easy apple flapjacks are just perfect for snacks, lunch boxes, or even served as a simple dessert with custard!
+How does sweet syrupy flapjacks with a layer of tart Bramley apples sound?
+These easy apple flapjacks are simply irresistible and perfect for snacks, lunch boxes, or even served as a simple dessert with custard!

-Want to know the best thing about these moist Bramley apple flapjacks?
+Want to know the best thing about these Bramley apple and cinnamon flapjacks?
 They taste exactly like apple crumble, just in bar form!

-The other great thing about these bars is that they travel really well.
-I often make a batch to take on Autumn picnics, with any spare going into the kid's school lunchboxes for a sweet treat.
+An added bonus of apple flapjack is their superb on-the-go convenience.
+I often make a batch to take on autumn picnics, with any spare going into the kid's school lunchboxes for a sweet treat.

 👩🍳 Love flapjacks?
-Try these golden, buttery biscoff flapjacks too!
+Try my golden buttery biscoff flapjacks or banana, peanut butter and honey flapjacks next!

 Jump to: